 We paleo folks love our pork chops and bacon, but do you know where yours come from?
 As a farmer and paleo nutritionist, I’d love to point out how pork from pasture-raised pigs is not only better for you, but better for the pigs, the land, and public health.
 Plus, it tastes so good!
-And if you’d like to learn more about how we raise our pigs, check out the video at the end, and preorder my new book, The Homegrown Paleo Cookbook (comes out March, 2015), which is a paleo cookbook AND full homesteading guide so you can learn what goes into growing healthy food.
+And if you’d like to learn more about how we raise our pigs, check out the video at the end, and get my book, The Homegrown Paleo Cookbook, which is a paleo cookbook AND full homesteading guide so you can learn what goes into growing healthy food.
 Oh, and the foreword was written by Robb!

 1. Better Tasting Pork.
 Sunshine, Grass & Low Stress – The Recipe for Perfect Pork.
 Say goodbye to flavorless, dry and anemic looking pork.
 Pasture raised pork is richer tasting.
 Each breed tastes different, and the flavor differs depending on what the pigs have eaten.
 Once you try it, you’ll never want to eat CAFO (Concentrated Animal Feeding Operation) pork again.
 Pastured pork does cook faster than conventionally raised pork, so searing the outside of cuts like chops, then transferring to the oven to finish is your best bet.
 Low and slow techniques like braising are also great with pastured pork.